abhijitt/blog.abhijittomar.com/_posts/2017-07-25-two-extensions.markdown

 ---
 Every minute you spend on the internet, you are being watched.
 Each site you visit tracks you and tries to sell your information to the highest bidder.
 It is known.

-So what tools do you have to keep your internet browsing private?
+So what tools can you employ to keep your internet browsing private?
 As a wise man once said, a browser needs extensions as a sword needs a whetstone, if it is to keep its edge:

 ## uBlock Origin